 In all cases, don’t forget to call the number on the back of your insurance card before seeing the provider so your visits can be preauthorized.

-Should I use my behavioral health benefits through Capital Blue Cross or access the Employee Assistance Program (EAP)?
+Deciding Between Capital Blue Cross or the Employee Assistance Program (EAP)

+Employees often wonder whether to begin seeking behavioral health services with Capital Blue Cross or Lehigh's Employee Assisance Program provider, Health Advocate.
 This is a common question because the services provided by both can overlap a bit.
-The EAP would be recommended and suitable for more acute, short-term needs, as the program provides up to three free counseling sessions and valuable resources.
+Because the EAP provides up to five free counseling sessions, their services would be recommended and suitable for more acute, short-term needs.
 If you feel that your concerns will not be appropriately addressed with only three sessions or the other resources available through the EAP, contact Capital Blue Cross to utilize your managed behavioral health coverage.